The Group shall be known as the Umhlanga Women Achievers.

 6.4.
 When membership ends:

-- c) The committee may terminate a member’s membership if a written complaint is received by the committee, relating to bad business ethics practiced by a member – i.e. by a member when dealing with another member.
+c) The committee may terminate a member’s membership if a written complaint is received by the committee, relating to bad business ethics practised by a member – i.e. by a member when dealing with another member.
 This complaint must prove to be valid.

 The President, Hon.
 Treasurer and Hon.
 Secretary must have been members for not less than six months to qualify for an election.
 The Committee shall have the power to co-opt any person after the elections at the AGM whose knowledge or advice may be required.
 The President, Vice-President, Hon.
 Treasurer and Hon Secretary and members of the Committee will be elected at the Annual General Meeting.